-“Chitalishte Svetlina 1861” is one of the oldest cultural centers in Bulgaria with a reach history and cultural movement.
-In the year of 1861 its foundation started by an initiative of a 24-old local teacher, named Hristo Karadjov and like this the basis of the spiritual life in Shipka was created.
+“Chitalishte Svetlina 1861” is one of the oldest chitalishte in Bulgaria with a reach history and activities.
+In the year of 1861 its foundation was initiated by the 24-old local teacher, named Hristo Karadjov and this created the basis of spiritual life in Shipka .

 Ten years later there was made a very successful performance of the popular play “The long suffering Genoveva” and it is how the concentrated/efficient cultural movement of Chitalishte started.
 There were constant problems between the theatrical and general community with the reach people who knew, the mass education was not in their interest.
 The conflicts were present till the liberation war from Ottoman Empire in 1878 when Chitalishte completely dissappeared in the fire and was reborn in the building of the post-war school.

 Chitalishte Svetlina is a very important spiritual center, not only for the community of Shipka, but also has a long tradition in gathering several generations of the theatrical ansambles on the stage, the songwriters of the quartet choir and the vocal or dancing groups.

 It also disposes of Art gallery with numerous works of talented artists from Shipka and Cherpanlievata kashta (family house from the end of the XIX century), which was turned into the Etnogrpahic museum by Chitalishte, in order to preserve it from the demolition.
 It is located in the center of Shipka.
 For the 100th aniversary Chitalishte Svetlina recieved the Cyril and Methodius Order.
 Its library counts with more than 31.000 books.

 The last years of economic difficulties and insecurity have affected the activities of the Chitalishte in the whole country.
 The Shipka chitalishte building with its unique architecture, built with the money and labor of the Schipchens in 1959, was left to ruin due to lack of funds for maintenance and repairs.